Known as the Venice of the North, Bruges gets its name from the multiple canals…

 We only had a limited time to explore the park as we were headed further out of town to explore the Atomium and Mini Europe, but there are several museums that are housed in the complex, including the Royal Museum of the Armed Forces & Military History, the Royal Museums of Art and History and Autoworld.

 From the Parc du Cinquantenaire we took a short metro ride to the Atomium.

 The Atomium was the main pavilion and icon of the World Fair of Brussels (1958), commonly called Expo 58.
 It symbolised the democratic will to maintain peace among all the nations, faith in progress, both technical and scientific and, finally, an optimistic vision of the future of a modern, new, super-technological world for a better life for mankind.

-To get there the best option is take the metro.
-The Atomium is located in the Northern part of the city of Brussels, a 5 minute walk from the Heysel / Heizel metro station (line 6) and right opposite Mini-Europe.
+To get there the best option is to take the metro.
+The Atomium is located in the Northern part of the city of Brussels, a 5-minute walk from the Heysel / Heizel metro station (line 6) and right opposite Mini-Europe.

 A short walk from the Atomium is Mini Europe, where you can explore Europe in a few hours… A unique experience!